kasimlyee/jsweb/README.md

   </a>
 </p>

-# JsWeb: The Blazing-Fast ASGI Web Framework
+# JsWeb: The Blazing-Fast ASGI Lightweight Python Web Framework

 **JsWeb** is a modern, high-performance Python web framework built from the ground up on the **ASGI** standard.
 It's designed for developers who want the speed of asynchronous programming with the simplicity of a classic framework.